Ming-Xin-Bui/CoputerVisionVietnam2023/README.md

 This is an educational project
 Credits to joeyz0z for his repository https://github.com/joeyz0z/ConZIC

-To test it locally, run virtual environment:
+To test it locally on localhost:8080, run on the terminal from the project root:
-    "python -m venv venv" (to create or update venv folder) "venv/Scripts/<Activate.ps1" (run on powershell)
+&emsp; "python -m venv venv" (to create or update venv folder)
+&emsp; "venv/Scripts/Activate.ps1" (to run on powershell, see https://docs.python.org/3/library/venv.html)